doomedramen/autopwn/CONTRIBUTING.md

 Maintainers will:

 1. Update version in `package.json`
-2. Update CHANGELOG.md
-3. Create GitHub release with notes
+2. Create GitHub release with notes
-4. Build and push Docker images
+3. Build and push Docker images

 ## Questions?